Taff Vale Railway: Cardiff docks and Penarth

 The Cogan Pill branch authorised in the original act was deferred, chiefly due to considerable opposition by the Marquis of Bute.
 Instead, the TVR company was coerced into accepting a long lease of Bute West Dock; in 1848 a branch, known as the East Branch, was opened to connect to it.
 The lease was expensive and not entirely convenient.
 The company was further put out when the rival Rhymney Railway was given access to the east side of the East Dock on considerably more favourable terms.
 This dock was commissioned in stages between 1855 and 1859 and the TVR was excluded from using it, except as a subtenant of the Rhymney.
 From 1866 the TVR was permitted access to the East Dock, but it had to run its line over the Rhymney's line from Crockherbtown Junction, just north of the present-day Queen Street station, to reach it, paying the Rhymney for the privilege.
 Moreover, congestion, for shipping and for railways, in the Bute Docks was becoming an increasing problem.

 These dissatisfactions led to the company sponsoring the Ely Tidal Harbour and Railway, which was authorised by Parliament on 21 July 1856.
 The Ely Tidal Harbour and Railway (Glamorgan) Act 1856 (19 & 20 Vict. c. cxxii) enabled construction of a tidal harbour at Penarth, southwest of Cardiff, and an approach railway from on the TVR line.
 The route was modified by the Penarth Harbour, Dock and Railway Act 1857 (20 & 21 Vict. c. lxix) the following year, on 27 July 1857, and the name of the railway changed to the Penarth Harbour, Dock and Railway.
 The railway leading to Tidal Harbour, east of Cardiff, was just over 6 mi long and opened in August 1859, but the dock was not completed until 1865.
+From 1862, one of the investors in the scheme was the naturalist Charles Darwin.

 The Penarth scheme experienced determined hostility from the Bute Docks interest and there was protracted litigation over the validity of the powers.
 Although the final outcome was in favour of the TVR, the House of Lords' decision bound it to charge shipping rates no lower than the Cardiff rates.
 A major extension was later made, opening in 1884.

 The opening of the Penarth Docks proved a huge benefit to the company, not only in bringing in direct revenue, but in easing congestion on the main line as mineral trains were diverted from Radyr.
 Enormous volumes were moved through the docks: 2.8 million tons in 1885.
 The Penarth Harbour, Dock and Railway was leased to the company, although its owning company retained its independent existence until 1922.